Moving to Australia from New Zealand?

 Pre-schools are generally for children who turn four in the year before starting school.
 Some states offer pre-schooling for three-year-olds.
 However, you can still pay for childcare earlier than this.

-On this page you will find the below helpful information:
+On this page, you will find the helpful information below:

 Finding a Preschool in Australia

-Finding a preschool in Australia can be tricky and it is important to contact preschools as soon as you decide on the suburb you are moving to.
-Competition is high and the wait lists are long, some are years long and there is a wait list fee, usually between $20 and $50.
+Finding a preschool in Australia can be tricky, and it is important to contact preschools as soon as you decide on the suburb you are moving to.
+Competition is high, and the wait lists are long—some are years long.
+There is a wait list fee, usually between $20 and $50.

 For someone just moving to Australia, you’re going to want to start your search for a preschool now, before you arrive in Australia, as soon as you have confirmed where you are moving to.
 Search for preschools/kindergartens either close to where you’re going to live or close to where you are going to work.

-Public preschools that are located on the same grounds as the primary school, will give priority to children that live in that school’s catchment zone, or school zone as we say in New Zealand.
+Public preschools located on the same grounds as the primary school will prioritise children living in that school’s catchment zone, or school zone, as we say in New Zealand.

 Private schools don’t follow the same catchment zone system but will be more difficult to get into.
-If you are interested in private schools then you need to consider faith-based schools such as Catholic schools.
-Catholic schools don’t follow catchment zones but the parish will insist that you live within their postcodes.
+If you are interested in private schools, you need to consider faith-based schools such as Catholic schools.
+Catholic schools don’t follow catchment zones, but the parish will insist that you live within their postcodes.

 Looking for pre-schools/kindergartens in Australia

-You will need to use both the below websites as they list different pre-schools.
+I recommend using both the websites below, as they list different pre-schools.
 There are some that are listed on both sites, but others that are not.

 Careforkids.com.auA big search engine for small people